Supporting Our Students: Two Levies, One Goal

 Hood Canal School is located on Skokomish Reservation land that was generously sold to the District for less than $100 (essentially donated) by Skokomish families to support the construction of a consolidated school to serve the children in our community.
 As such, the district now has legal ownership of the land, but honors its rich Skokomish history and heritage.

-What is a capital and tech levy, and how is it different from an EP&O levy?
+What is a capital and tech levy, and how is it different from an Educational Programs & Operations (EP&O) levy?

 Capital and tech levies are for facilities and technology.
 EP&O levies are for learning and operating costs.
 Capital levies can be used for new school construction and renovation of buildings, including major repairs and improvements.